sofiakatzman/Event-Manager/README.md

 run `pipenv install` to install all package dependencies run `pipenv shell` to enter virtual environment

+in the lib/db directory run `python seed.py` to seed database

 ## Usage Visuals
 TBD

 ## Contributing
 Pull requests are welcome for review.
 No major changes are allowed.
 Please reach out to support if you have any questions.